daniella-lo/daniella-lo.github.io/_talks/RECC.md

 date: 2014-03-01
 location: "Quebec City, QC"
 ---
-Presentation of a parntership project to identify and protect wildlife corridors and passages either side of Highway 10 between km 68 (Granby) and km 143 (Sherbrooke) on Appalachian Corridor's territory of action in southern Quebec.
-(Co-presented with Caroline Daguet, Corridor Appalachian)

 While the ability to move between habitats is critical for the viability of animal populations, the spread of urbanization is continuously adding barriers within the natural landscape; the most pervasive of which is the construction of roads and highways.
 The